saurabhpro/Web/Core JS/JS_Knowlede_Base/12-Function.md

 	return this;
 }

 //First let’s talk about the global context.
-If you were to just print out the value of this in the console in an otherwise blank JavaScript file, it would refer to the Window object.
+If you were to just print out the value
+//of this in the console in an otherwise blank JavaScript file, it would refer to the Window object.

 console.log(globalFunction()); //returns Window